junxit/us-congress-bills-114/metadata.md

 - 2015-07-27 — Mr. Ryan (WI) moved to suspend the rules and pass the resolution. (consideration: CR S6441; text: CR S6441)
 - 2015-07-27 — On motion to suspend the rules and pass the resolution Agreed to by voice vote. (text: CR H5488)
 - 2015-07-27 — Passed/agreed to in House: On motion to suspend the rules and pass the resolution Agreed to by voice vote.(text: CR H5488)
+- 2015-07-28 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2015-07-29 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 170.